 - While the pasta is cooking, make the vinaigrette.
 Whisk together the olive oil, red wine vinegar, dijon mustard, honey, garlic, Italian seasoning, ½ teaspoon kosher salt, and black pepper in a small mixing bowl.
 Set aside.1 tablespoon + ½ teaspoon kosher salt, ¼ cup extra virgin olive oil, ¼ cup red wine vinegar, 1 teaspoon dijon mustard, ½ teaspoon honey, 1 clove garlic, 1 teaspoon Italian seasoning, ½ teaspoon black pepper

-- Add the cooked pasta, cucumber, cherry tomatoes, olives, parsley, and feta cheese to a large mixing bowl and stir to combine.
+- Add the cooked pasta, cherry tomatoes, cucumber, red onion, olives, parsley, and feta cheese to a large mixing bowl and stir to combine.
 Pour the vinaigrette over the pasta salad and stir gently until everything is well coated with the dressing.
-Serve immediately or chill in the refrigerator for up to 1 day.1 large cucumber, 2 cups cherry tomatoes, 1 cup Kalamata olives, ½ cup fresh parsley, 6 ounces crumbled feta cheese
+Serve immediately or chill in the refrigerator for up to one day.1 large cucumber, 2 cups cherry tomatoes, 1 cup Kalamata olives, ½ cup fresh parsley, 6 ounces crumbled feta cheese, ½ large red onion

-- Store in the refrigerator in an airtight container for up to 4 days.
+- Storage: Store in an airtight container in the refrigerator for up to 4 days.

 - Make Ahead: Prepare the vinaigrette up to one week in advance.
 Prepare the vegetables up to 2 days ahead.